mpa-mxiang/Hello-Microverse/README.md

 In order to run this project you need:

-Clone the repository using git, and open it with visual studio code.
+Clone the repository using git, and open it with VS code.

 ### Setup

 Clone this repository to your desired folder:

-  cd "your-folder"
+  cd "your-folder-name"
   git clone git@github.com:https://github.com/mpa-mxiang/Hello-Microverse.git

 ### Usage

-To open the project, use yout prefered explorer and open the index.html file
+To open the project, use yout prefered explorer and open the index.html file.
+Or, you can right click the index.html file to open in the live server with the localhost.

 ### Deployment

-You can deploy this project using visual studio.
+You can deploy this project using VS Code terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>